A love story that sparked a fashion empire

 After she first saw him run at Wembley, Rosita and her school mates were invited to lunch with the Italian athletes in Brighton.

-"During the lunch I realized he was so funny.
+"During the lunch I realised he was so funny.
 He was handsome but not only.
-He was clever and intelligent and with a great sense of humor, which has been very helpful in all our life," Rosita said.
+He was clever and intelligent and with a great sense of humour, which has been very helpful in all our life," Rosita said.

 They married in 1953 and set up a small workshop making track suits in Gallarate, near Rosita's home village, and later moved on to knitwear, presenting their first collection in Milan in 1958 at the dawn of what was to become known as Italy's economic miracle.